-It can be seen from the chart that during the 2013-2014 there was a small difference between the number of React and Angular inquiries.
+It can be seen from the chart that during 2014-2015 there was a small difference between the number of React and Angular inquiries.
 Then, we see that deviation between them increased for some short period.
-From the middle of 2016, these requests balanced and React started to grow and reach to Angular demand closer.
-The Vue.js framework was still not popular very much, but it was slightly increasing its presence on the market of frameworks, showing a potential for the further growth.
-In the last years, Angular and React almost balanced meaning that they are most usable frontend frameworks on the market.
+From the middle of 2017, these requests balanced and React started to grow and reach closer to Angular’s demand.
+The Vue.js framework was still not popular very much, but it was slightly increasing its presence on the market of frameworks, showing a potential for further growth.
+In the last years, Angular and React almost balanced, meaning that they are the most usable frontend frameworks on the market.

-Also, we analyzed the number of open positions worldwide that require a specific knowledge of a certain framework.
-As a source, we took Indeed.com and got the following distribution according to more than 60,000 job offers.
+We also analyzed the number of open positions worldwide that require a specific knowledge of a certain framework.
+As a source, we looked at Indeed.com and got the following distribution according to more than 60,000 job offers.